Opinion/Editorial: Reputation rots as city lets Jan. 6 participant work

 “Soon Blood will soon be shed to prevent the theft of our republic!”
 Groat posted on social media in December 2020. “@realdonaldtrump may want to shut this communist takeover down soon.”

 Snook told The Daily Progress that the city council “will likely be given a draft of new personnel policies in October.”
-That is at least 18 months overdue and maybe too late to salvage what’s left of the city’s reputation.
+That is at least 18 months overdue.
+Worse, it could be too late to salvage what’s left of the city’s reputation.